johanley/postscript-notes/README.md

 [John Warnock](https://www.jstor.org/stable/23558230)

 ## General

+**For most people, the main use of PostScript is to produce an intermediate .ps PostScript file, which is then converted into a PDF file for your final output.**

 * Adobe was founded in order to create PS in the early 1980s
 * it sparked the *desktop publishing* idea, making typesetting much cheaper; it was the first tool to use scalable fonts